Cape Barren Island: History

-Sealing is known to have taken place from 1798 when the 80-ton brig Nautilus, under Captain Charles Bishop, arrived from Sydney to commence commercial sealing in Bass Strait.
-Operations began in Kent’s Bay and nearly 9000 seal skins were taken in the first season.
+The rescue mission for the stranded sailors led to further interest in the islands, and sealing is known to have taken place from 1798, when the 80-ton brig Nautilus, under Captain Charles Bishop, arrived from Sydney to commence commercial sealing in Bass Strait.
+Operations began in Kent's Bay and nearly 9000 seal skins were taken in the first season.
 Other vessels followed from Sydney and the United States.
 Competition between the sealing gangs led to a violent clash between American and British sealers in 1803.